 This North Indian preparation is a healthy mix of many lentils in a dark brown gravy.
 Enjoy this thick stew with steamed whole plain or flavoured rice, rotis or parathas.

-- 1½ cups whole black gram (sabut urad), rinsed and soaked for minimum 8 hours
+- 1½ cups whole black gram (sabut urad), rinsed and soaked for a minimum of 8 hours

-- ½ cup kidney beans (rajma), rinsed and soaked for minimum 8 hours
+- ½ cup kidney beans (rajma), rinsed and soaked for a minimum of 8 hours

 - 4 cups water

 - 3 medium-sized tomatoes, finely chopped

 - 1 tsp unrefined salt

 - 1 tbsp cashew butter

 - 1 tbsp cashew cream, for the garnish (soak cashew nuts for 4 hours and grind with very little water to make cashew cream)